FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models: Abstract

 \section{Abstract}

 We introduce \ours\ (\ourslong), a reference-free and fine-grained evaluation metric that measures the faithfulness of the generated free-form answers from large vision-language models (LVLMs).
 The \ours\ evaluation first identifies sub-sentences containing descriptive statements that need to be verified, then extracts a comprehensive list of atomic facts from these sub-sentences, and finally conducts consistency verification between fine-grained atomic facts and the input image.
 Meta-evaluation demonstrates that our metric highly correlates with human judgments of faithfulness.
 We collect two benchmark datasets (i.e. LLaVA-1k and MSCOCO-Cap) for evaluating LVLMs instruction-following hallucinations.
 We measure hallucinations in state-of-the-art LVLMs with \ours\ on the datasets.
 Results reveal that current systems are prone to generate hallucinated content unfaithful to the image, which leaves room for future improvements.
-Further, we find that current LVLMs despite doing well on color and counting, still struggle with long answers, relations, and multiple objects.
-Our implementations for the metric and benchmark datasets are publicly available at \url{https://github.com/bcdnlp/FAITHSCORE}.
+We hope our metric \ours\ can help evaluate future LVLMs in terms of faithfulness and provide insightful advice for enhancing LVLMs' faithfulness.